Wildwoods Shore Resort Historic District: Demolished motels

 From 2003 to 2006, over 50 motels had been demolished to make way for condominium development.
 In addition to the Ebb Tide, notable demolished motels in the area included the Satellite, Kona Kai, Waterways, Christine Motor Inn, Fantasy, Rio, and Sea Rose motels.

 Ebb Tide Motel

 The Ebb Tide Motel, built in 1957 and demolished in 2003, is credited as the first Doo-Wop motel in Wildwood Crest.

 The Lampliter

 Recently demolished and no word on what will replace it.

 The Sea Rose Motel

 The Sea Rose Motel, which was owned by Stanley and Catherine Stefankiewicz, was demolished in Fall 2004.
-The motel was owned for many years by the Stefankiewicz Family, who also owned the Poplar Cafe which is now known as "Goodnight Irenes".
+The motel was owned for many years by the Stefankiewicz Family, who also owned the Poplar Cafe, which is now known as "The Rook Wildwood".

 Satellite Motel

 Built in 1958, the Satellite Motel was one of the Wildwoods' signature "Doo Wop" landmarks until its demolition after the 2004 season, sparking a wave of redevelopment in the area that winter.
 It was located on the northeast corner of Atlantic & Aster in Wildwood Crest.
 The Satellite's rooftop neon sign was installed as part of the Neon Garden at the Doo Wop Experience museum in May 2008.
 The motel was featured prominently in Thomas Hine's 1986 book, Populuxe.

 As the loss of the original Satellite was so great, plans are underway for a successor to it - the 21st Century Satellite Motel.
 The new project looks back to the original Satellite's first decade of life – when it was arguably at its best and purest form aesthetically, and truest to its initial vision as an overall experience for its guests – for its inspiration, moving it forward into the future for its new form.